cudeso/security-screening/securityonion/README.md

 ## Download ISO

 Download the latest ISO from [https://github.com/Security-Onion-Solutions/securityonion/blob/master/VERIFY_ISO.md](https://github.com/Security-Onion-Solutions/securityonion/blob/master/VERIFY_ISO.md) and verify its signature as described by Security Onion.
-Store the ISO on the datastore of the ESXi (or where the VM is hosed).

-## Prepare

-### Prepare VM
+## Prepare VM

 Setup a new VM with these specifications